 Physical Planning and Design

-This concentration enables planning students to contribute to the design, function, and sustainability of our communities.
-In this concentration, students visualize scale, density, and the physical dimensions of different built structures, transportation systems, and infrastructure requirements; learn how to review site plans; study design philosophies; and learn how community participation can enhance design.
+The Physical Planning and Design concentration enables planning students to contribute to the design, function, and sustainability of our communities.
+In this concentration, students visualize scale, density, and the physical dimensions of different built structures, transportation systems, and infrastructure requirements; learn how to create and review site plans; study design philosophies; and learn how community participation can enhance design.